Asthma in Children

 • Other potential sources of dust mites and allergens

-Other ways to reduce allergens include
+Other ways to reduce allergens include:

-• Using synthetic fiber pillows and impermeable mattress covers
+• Using synthetic fiber pillows and impermeable mattress covers that are dust mite-proof

 • Using dehumidifiers in basements and in other poorly aerated, damp rooms to reduce mold